yudjinn/JavaSpider/README.md

 Web crawler built in java.
 Maps and downloads all files for a given website.

+## For admin tool crawling, Input your email and password in the `src/Spider>loginData` map

+Creates an `output` directory with crawled files.

 ## Outline

 Create socket -> use an SSL socket